 Svobodny is waiting for radical change.
 It is expected that up to 20,000 people will work on-site during the peak of construction, and the population of the city may almost double after the plant has reached full capacity in 2025.
 In July 2017, the Russian government approved a comprehensive plan for the social and economic development of Svobodny, and has budgeted 48.8 billion rubles ($835 million) for its implementation over the next eight years.

-The transformation of the city will be based on a master plan that will be developed by the Agency for Housing Mortgage Lending along with Strelka KB.
+The transformation of the city will be based on a master plan developed by Russian housing development institution DOM.RF along with Strelka KB.

 The development of the master plan will begin with a complex analysis.
 Strelka KB has already conducted an anthropological investigation.
 A crowdsourcing platform, ‘What does Svobodny want,’ has been launched to gather thoughts and ideas from the locals.